lenakmeth/lenakmeth.github.io/content/publications.md

+# 2023

+- “Chère maison” or “maison chère”?
+Transformer-based prediction of adjective placement in French

+    **Eleni Metheniti, Tim Van de Cruys, Wissam Kerkri, Juliette Thuilier and Nabil Hathout** In _Proceedings of the 16th Conference of the European Chapter of the Association for omputational Linguistics: Findings._

+    (To appear.)

 # 2022

 -   About Time: Do Transformers Learn Temporal Verbal Aspect?

     **E. Metheniti, T. Van de Cruys, N. Hathout**
     In  _Proceedings of the Workshop on Cognitive Modeling and Computational Linguistics (CMCL)._  Dublin, Ireland.